gmatters/LB-ISF/README.md

 ## Misc

+**LB-CircleDroste** Circular Droste effect with optional zoom and spin.

 **LB-RecordLabel** turns anything into a spinning vinyl record label.
 33RPM is still too fast for many things to read, so reduce to taste.